Wed's Tool Cupboard

 Show current frame rate.

-- Show the text for FPS and FRC
+BAR - Show the FPS bar only (recommended) TEXT - Show the text for FPS and FRC ALL - Show all (bar + text)

 FRC indicates use of in-game frame rate compensation.
 In Banjo-Tooie, the game increases animation speed by 1.5x for one frame when it detects an abnormal delay during the previous frame.
 The FRC indicator shows: